confluentinc/ksql/docs/installation/server-config/security.rst

-If you are using KSQL with HTTPS to Confluent Schema Registry, you must set the ``ksql.schema.registry.url`` to HTTPS (as shown in the example configuration) and set the ``KSQL_OPTS`` environment variable to define the credentials to use when communicating with the Confluent Schema Registry:
+If you are using KSQL with HTTPS to Confluent Schema Registry, you must set the ``ksql.schema.registry.url`` to HTTPS (as shown in the example configuration) and set the ``KSQL_OPTS`` environment variable to define the credentials to use when communicating with the Confluent Schema Registry.
+This must be run before starting the KSQL server.

 .. code:: bash